eswarisomu/ASIGNMENT-2---STIJ5014-DISTRIBUTED-SYSTEMS/README.md

 ## Title: Temperature and Humidity Monitoring with Blynk and EEPROM

+## Objective
+The purpose of this project is to build a temperature and humidity monitoring system using an ESP8266 microcontroller and a DHT11 sensor.
+Through a mobile application, this system provides real-time monitoring and management via an interface with the Blynk platform.
+In addition, it retains the latest humidity and temperature data in EEPROM, ensuring that the data is retained even after a system restart.

 ## Presentation

 You can watch our presentation on YouTube via the following link:(https://www.youtube.com/watch?v=VNhZuid-m0w&feature=youtu.be)